 - (a) Manholes shall be constructed in pre-cast reinforced concrete with minimum number of risers to minimise risk of infiltration.
-Other materials may be accepted by Wellington Water upon application and with suitable reason. - (b) Manholes should generally be used on all public drains at: - (i) Junctions of public drains - (ii) Changes in grade - (iii) Changes in direction. - (c) Branch pipelines 300 mm or smaller may be saddled onto pipes 1200 mm diameter or larger without the requirement for a manhole (see Section 4.4.2 Earthenware saddle connections to earthenware or concrete mains), provided a manhole is constructed on the branch line within 50 m of the junction.
+Other materials may be accepted by Wellington Water upon application and with suitable reason. - (b) Manholes should generally be used on all public drains at: - (i) Junctions of public drains - (ii) Changes in grade - (iii) Changes in direction. - Branch-Stormwater branch pipelines 300 mm or smaller may be saddled onto pipes 1200 mm diameter or larger without the requirement for a manhole (see Section 4.4.4.2 Earthenware saddle connections to earthenware or concrete mains), provided: - (i) a manhole is constructed on the branch line within 50 m of the junction. - (ii) where suitable fittings are not available, connections should be at a manhole - (iii) connection holes shall be core-drilled and follow one of the methods listed in Table 4-9: